StevePro7/Platformer/README.md

 # Platformer
 08/02/2019
-Finally calc'd the velX and velY for 50fps and 60fps and averaged the amounts for med + sml Next, would need to replace the
+Finally calc'd the velX and velY for 50fps and 60fps and averaged the amounts for med + sml Next, would need to replace the calculations with the array index to update position

 06/02/2019
 Platformer jump logic: